BonnyAD9/uamp/other/manpages/uamp1.md

 *control-message* ... [`--`]

 Instance action will communicate with running instance of uamp.
-It will send messages over TCP to running uamp server.
+It will send messages over HTTP to running uamp server.
 It supports every *control-message* and some additional messages specific to `instance` action.

 For *control-message*s see *Message control*.